kk1694/old_blog/dl_journey.md

 ---
 layout: page
-title: Deep Learning Progress
+title: Deep Learning Journey
-permalink: /dl_progress/
+permalink: /dl_journey/
 ---

 At the beginning of September 2018, [I made a plan]({% post_url 2018-09-01-dl-journey-overview %}) to spend the next 25 weeks studying deep learning.
 This page gives updates on my progress.